behzadhaki/GrooveTransformer/documentation/Chapter1B_HVO_Sequence/README.md

 hvo_seq_a.consistent_segment_hvo_sequences
 ```

-> **Note:** All HVO_Sequence functionalities work the same for multi-segment sequences.
+> **Note** All HVO_Sequence functionalities work the same for multi-segment sequences.
 The only difference is that the
 > distances and the features in section [3.2](#3.2) can not be computed for multi-segment sequences.

-> **Note:** A multi-segment sequence can be converted to multiple single-segment sequences using the
+> **Note** A multi-segment sequence can be converted to multiple single-segment sequences using the
 > **consistent_segment_hvo_sequences** property
 > ```python
 > hvo_seq_segments, start_times = hvo_seq_a.consistent_segment_hvo_sequences